Breathing Exercises To Fight Daily Anxiety With Ancient Sagacity

 FPJ , Pinterest

-Belly Breathing While belly breathing helps you overcome asthma and respiratory diseases, just keep the palm on your stomach and pull a strong gush of wind.
+Belly Breathing: While belly breathing helps you overcome asthma and respiratory diseases, just keep the palm on your stomach and pull a strong gush of air.
 Repeat several times to infuse your heart with oxygen and positivity.

 FPJ , Pinterest